Virginia Maksymowicz

 In Panis Angelicus, hollowed-out Corinthian capitals are

 transformed into cornucopiae overflowing with breads, among which are hidden a variety of putti (baby angels), Everything is presented in the same stark whiteness, blending the tangible with the ineffable, the material with the spiritual, and the architectural with the metaphorical.
-It was most recently shown as part of the exhibition MYTHOS at the Torpedo Factory in Alexandria, VA.
-A video tour, by the curator Dr. Michele Greet, can be accessed here.
+It has been shown in multiple venues, including the Delaware Contemporary in Wilmington, the Torpedo Factory in Alexandria, VA and, most recently, as part of "The Lightness of Bearing" exhibition at Rowan University in Glassboro, NJ.
+A video tour by the curator Dr. Michele Greet as part of MYTHOS the exhibition, can be accessed here.